 4. Calculating the UK HPI

 The calculation of the UK HPI is performed by the Office for National Statistics.
-Further information on the methodology applied is available via the published article ‘Development of a single official House Price Index’.

 The UK HPI applies a hedonic regression model that utilises the various sources of data on property price (for example the Price Paid dataset) and attributes to produce up-to-date estimates of the change in house prices each period.

 More details of the UK HPI methodology (PDF, 522KB) on the ONS website.

 4.2 Geometric mean explained

 There are different ways of calculating average prices.
 These include the arithmetic mean (simple mean), the geometric mean and the median.

 The arithmetic mean is greatly influenced by the few high value properties and will therefore not give a true reflection of the average price of a standardised property.